American Population Panel logo

 Figure 3: Distribution of Panelists per Recruitment Channel (click image to enlarge) Fig. 3 chart data

-The study was funded by CHRR at The Ohio State University and led by Dr. Elizabeth Cooksey, APP principal investigator.
+The study was funded by CHRR at The Ohio State University and led by Dr. Elizabeth Cooksey, Professor Emeritus of Sociology and Senior Researcher, CHRR.